 Meanwhile, the oil embargo on Japan was causing increased desperation.
 Japan could have accepted U.S. demands to cease expansion, but it chose a more militant route.
 Roosevelt refused to participate in negotiations, despite the U.S. ambassador to Japan’s claims that negotiations would have worked.
 The only other option was war, and unbeknownst to the public, Roosevelt administration officials believed that war was inevitable.
 And on December 7, 1941, the war came.

-Historians and scholars have argued that Roosevelt’s actions were justified because many Americans who opposed the war were too short-sighted to see the true evil of the Axis Powers.
+Many historians and scholars justify Roosevelt’s actions by arguing that the many Americans who opposed the war were too short-sighted to see the true evil of the Axis Powers.
 But if a president is allowed to violate laws and lie to the public, what would stop a future president from doing the same for less honorable reasons?
 Roosevelt’s actions set a dangerous precedent under which presidents ever since have gradually seized more power and disclosed less information to the public.
 This precedent eventually led to U.S. involvement in conflicts such as Korea, Vietnam, Iraq, and the current War on Terror.

 - Davis, Kenneth C., Don’t Know Much About History (New York: HarperCollins, 2012)

 - Schweikart, Larry and Allen, Michael, A Patriot’s History of the United States (New York: Penguin Books, 2004)

 - Woods, Jr., Thomas E., The Politically Incorrect Guide to American History (Washington: Regnery Publishing, 2004)